aboerzel/Advanced-Lane-Finding/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines 243 through 252 in my code in `AdvancedLaneFinding.py` in the function `process()` of the `LaneFinder` class.
-Here is an example of my result on a test image:
+Here is an example of my result on the test image:

 ![alt text][image13]